Last Updated on June 16, 2026 by Bibhu Ranjan Mund, MPH

 Medical Disclaimer: This content is for informational and educational purposes only and is not intended as medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified healthcare professional regarding any medical condition or concerns.

-As per the research of the World Health Organization (WHO, 2024), more than 70% of women are experiencing hormonal, nutritional or mental health imbalance during their lifetime and most of them are unnoticed or untreated.
+As per the research of the World Health Organization (WHO, 2024), a significant proportion of women are experiencing hormonal, nutritional or mental health imbalance during their lifetime and most of them are unnoticed or untreated.

 The real picture is: